Statistics Data Science Curriculum

 Mining Massive Data Sets (CS 246)

-Principles of Data-Intensive Systems (CS 245)
+NOT OFFERED 2023-24 -Principles of Data-Intensive Systems (CS 245)

-Machine Learning Methods & Applications (6–9 units minimum)
+Machine Learning Methods & Applications (6–9 units)

 Courses in this area must be taken for letter grades.
 Courses outside this list are subject to approval.

-Modern Applied Statistics: Data Mining (STATS 315B)
+NOT OFFERED 2023-24 - Modern Applied Statistics: Data Mining (STATS 315B)

 Artificial Intelligence: Principles and Techniques (CS 221)